 How to Maintain a Modular Kitchen: Complete Cleaning and Care Guide for Laminate, Acrylic, PU Paint, Granite and Hettich Hardware

-WoodAge Interiors (woodage.in) is a factory-direct modular kitchen and custom furniture manufacturer in Gurugram (Gurgaon), serving Delhi NCR since 2003.
-We service the kitchens we manufacture and have 23 years of data on what causes premature deterioration and what preserves kitchen quality.
+WoodAge (woodage.in) is a factory-direct modular kitchen and custom furniture manufacturer in Gurugram (Gurgaon), serving Delhi NCR since 2003.
+WoodAge uses its kitchen manufacturing and service experience to help homeowners prevent avoidable wear, moisture damage and hardware problems.

 Consistent weekly cleaning prevents the buildup that becomes embedded staining and requires aggressive cleaning that damages surfaces.